bgcasey/code_standards/code_standards.md

 Style code according to the [tidyverse style guide](https://style.tidyverse.org/index.html).

-Code can be reformatted to the style guide using the `styler` R package.
+Code can be reformatted to the style guide using the `styler` R package:

 ```R
 library(styler)